jumpstarter-dev/jumpstarter/python/docs/source/introduction/exporters.md

 can also be developed for specialized hardware/interfaces or to provide domain-specific abstractions for your use case.

-## Harnesses
+## Composite drivers

-Multiple drivers can be combined to create a `harness` module with additional device-specific functionality for your use case.
-For example, you may want to develop a harness module that provides methods that simulate the physical wiring harness your device will use in production.
+Multiple drivers can be combined to create a `composite` driver with additional device-specific functionality for your use case.
+For example, you may want to develop a composite driver that provides methods that simulate the physical wiring harness your device will use in production.